kennytilton/MatrixJS/js/matrixjs/readme.md

 ### Matrix internals
 [This section is a bit technical.
 Feel free to skip it and come back as soon as you regret doing so.]

-The "matrix" in MatrixJS is just another dataflow/reactive/databinding library.
+The "matrix" driving MatrixJS is just another dataflow/reactive/databinding library.
 Let's take a look from thirty thousand feet.

-At run-time, a matrix is a simple tree of parent and children objects where children have just one parent and have a link to that parent.
-Meaning the entire matrix can be navigated starting from any object.
-It is all connected, as Buddha said.
+A run-time matrix is a simple tree of parent and children objects where children have just one parent and have a link to that parent, so the entire matrix can be navigated starting from any object.
+It is all connected, as Buddha said, and physicists have proven that a billiards shot can be affected by a quantum event in a different galaxy.

-Properties of objects might have fixed values or be mediated by so-called "cells" supplied when objects are specified.
-That means different objects of the same class can be mediated by different cells (nicely amping class re-use).
+Properties of objects might have fixed values or be mediated by so-called "cells" supplied to an object constructor.
+That means different objects of the same class can be mediated by different cells (nicely amping object re-use).

 Our shorthand for "a property mediated by a cell" is simply "cell".
-Formulaic `cF` cells calculate values for their properties from anonymous functions that take for input the object they qualify.
-These functions can use other properties of the same object or (by navigating intelligently to other objects) consult any other property in the matrix.
-Cue Buddha, and yes this flies happily in the face of conventional wisdom on component isolation, separation of concerns, and even the MVC trifurcation itself.
+Formulaic `cF` cells calculate values for their properties from anonymous functions.
+These functions receive one argument: the object they qualify.
+The function bodies can use other properties of the same object or (by navigating intelligently to other objects) consult any other property in the matrix.
+Cue Buddha, and yes this flies happily in the face of the conventional wisdom on component isolation, separation of concerns, and even the MVC trifurcation itself.
 Do not get us started.

 > Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is greater or equal to a billion degrees.

 Next.
 It cannot be formulae all the way down: `input cells` can be assigned to from outside the matrix by, say, event handlers or code monitoring a socket.
-From the perspective of the matrix, these are inputs.
+From the perspective of the matrix, these are inputs, hence `input cells`.

 > Example: software monitoring an actual thermometer assigns a stream of temperature values to the `temperature` input cell of the matrix object corresponding to the real sensor.

-When a cell used in a computation changes in value, any rules that used that cell in their most recent computation are re-run to compute new values.
+When an input cell is assigned a new value, any formulaic cells that used it *in their most recent computation* are re-run to compute new values.
 Yes, Virginia, the dependency graph changes dynamically to minimize re-calculation.
-This propagation cascades recursively, stopping when a cell has no dependents or recomputes the same value as from the prior computation.
+This propagation cascades recursively to other formulaic cells, stopping when a cell has no dependents or recomputes the same value as before.

 > Example (adding an intermediate cell to our example): the `coreStatus` property is "OK" or "not good" depending on the core temperature.
 The dashboard background color and a klaxon alarm derive their states from `coreStatus`.
 Suppose we are at one billion degrees and the dashboard is red and the klaxon is sounding.
 If the temperature increases to one billion and one, the `coreStatus` rule runs to consider the new value but again decides on "not good", so the formulae for the dashboard color and klaxon do not re-run.

 Next.
-When cells change value, we can supply "observer" functions to  manifest the changed matrix world to the outside world (if only to the browser DOM).
+When cells change value, so-called *observer* functions can be supplied as the developer deems fit to  manifest the changed matrix world to the outside world (if only to the browser DOM).

-> Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn it on or off.
+> Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn the real klaxon off or on.
 A different observer on the backgroundColor property executes `[dashboard DOM].style.backgroundColor = [new-value]`.

 ## So why "matrix"?
 This dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
 The matrix powerplant runs by itself given: